mehulagg/gitlab_test/doc/user/project/pages/introduction.md

 enabled, they will be presented with a page to sign into GitLab and verify they can access the website.

+### Terminating Pages session

+If you want to log out from your pages website, you can do so by revoking application access token for GitLab Pages.

+1. Navigate to your profile's **Settings > Applications**.
+1. Find **Authorized applications** at the bottom of the pages.
+1. Find **GitLab Pages** application and press the **Revoke** button.

 ## Unpublishing your Pages

 If you ever feel the need to purge your Pages content, you can do so by going